anhnguyendepocen/stat/README.md

 # Econ 5023: Statistics for Decision Making (Schedule)

-Note that this schedule is subject to change and will updated throughout the semester.
+Note that this schedule is subject to change and will be updated throughout the semester.

 |         |          |                                                                                                    |            |